faug/meetup/FAUGhosting.md

 How much does it cost to host a meetup?
 The cost depends on many variables, such as:
 * Venue
   * Usually no, but in some shared office buildings there is an extra costs associated with using an auditorium or other shared rooms.
-  * Usually the rental cost is betwe 200€-500€ per evening
+  * Usually the rental cost is between 200€-500€ per evening
 * Catering
   * Food and beverages are the main cost component.
-  * You should expect to reserve 1 pizza per 4 attendees, meaning your food costs should stay under 200 € if you keep the pizzas to  Kotipizza-class and go too fancy.
+  * You should expect to reserve 1 pizza per 4 attendees, meaning your food costs should stay under 200 € if you keep the pizzas to  Kotipizza-class and don't go too fancy.
 * Extras
   * travel expenses for speakers?
   * video recording / live stream?